Two-level system hyperpolarization using a quantum Szilard engine: Relaxation of the TLS environment

 The equilibrium population of the qubit $p_\text{eq}$ is the effective population of its environment.
 In our case it can be measured in two ways.
 The first method consists in calculating $p_\text{eq} = \Gamma_\uparrow / \Gamma_1$ with $\Gamma_1=\Gamma_\uparrow+\Gamma_\downarrow$ from the qubit transition rates that can be extracted from quantum jump traces, as described in the main text and shown in \frefadd{fig:3}{c}.
 The second method uses the fact that in our case the intrinsic qubit decay is orders of magnitude faster than the relaxation of the TLS environment.
 Therefore, the tail of the qubit relaxation, i.e. the data shown in \fref{fig:tails}, can directly be ascribed to the effective population of the TLS environment: $p_\text{eq} \approx p_\text{q}$ (see brown and grey curves in \frefadd{fig:3}{c}).
 The advantage of the latter approach is its superior signal-to-noise ratio.

 In \frefadd{fig:tails}{a} we plot the same measured $p_\text{q}$ data as in \frefadd{fig:2}{a} in the main text using a linear time axis instead of the logarithmic axis, in order to highlight the slow non-exponential relaxation.
 At this point, one might still imagine that the relaxation curves $p_\text{eq}(t)$ are given by the time evolution of a differential equation $\dot{p}_\text{eq} = f(p_\text{eq})$, where $f$ is not simply proportional to $p_\text{eq}$ (exponential decay) but is an arbitrary function, e.q. similarly to Ref.~\cite{Wang2014}.
 In order to rule out this idea, we plot in \frefadd{fig:tails}{b} the relaxation tails from \frefadd{fig:tails}{a} shifted in time such that they start at the same population (indicated by the arrow labels).
 Clearly, as the derivatives of the relaxation curves differ from each other, the relaxation dynamics can not be described by a first order differential equation of the form $\dot{p}_\text{eq} = f(p_\text{eq})$.
-Hence, the relaxation must contain hidden variables, i.e. the TLS populations ${p}_\text{t}^k$, that we capture by the system of linear differential equations \eqsref{eq:rate_eq_qubit}~and~\ref{eq:rate_eq_tls}.
+Hence, the relaxation must contain hidden variables, i.e. the TLS populations ${p}_\text{t}^k$, that we capture by the system of linear differential equations \eqsref{eq:rate_eq_qubit} and \ref{eq:rate_eq_tls}.
 In general, the equilibrium qubit population $p_\text{eq}$ is defined by $\dot{p_q}=0$ and from \eref{eq:rate_eq_qubit} we have:

 Consequently, the nonlinear relaxation of the environment originates from the sum over the TLS populations ${p}_\text{t}^k(t)$ that itself are a sum of the $(n + 1)$ exponential solutions of the linear rate equations describing the $n$ TLSs and the qubit.
 This gives an intuition for the fact that the measured non-exponential relaxation can only be reproduced with a large number of TLSs (more than 15).
 With an increasing number of TLSs, the agreement improves and the model converges.
-For all calculations we truncate the model at 51 TLSs.
+For all calculations we truncate the model at 101 TLSs, such that $1 / \Gamma_\text{qt}^k$ for $|k| > 50$ is in the order of seconds and much longer than the measured relaxation (Supp.~\ref{app:fitting}).